Hypertension, Essential

 • With diabetes or chronic kidney disease (CKD): SBP ≥140 and/or DBP ≥90

-• The American College of Cardiology (ACC)/American Heart Association (AHA) uses SBP ≥130 and/or DBP ≥80 as “stage 1 hypertension” which should be treated with exercise and lifestyle modification and reserve medication for when the patient is at “higher risk” which is defined as age ≥65 years, CKD, diabetes, or known cardiovascular disease (CVD).
+• The American College of Cardiology (ACC)/American Heart Association (AHA) designates SBP ≥130 and/or DBP ≥80 as “stage 1 hypertension” which should be treated with exercise and lifestyle modification, reserving medication for patients at “higher risk” (defined as age ≥65 years, CKD, diabetes, or known cardiovascular disease [CVD]).

 Geriatric Considerations

 Isolated systolic HTN is common.
-Therapy has been shown to be effective and beneficial at preventing stroke and cardiovascular morbidity and all-cause mortality (2)[A], although target SBP for seniors is higher than in younger patients (~150 mm Hg systolic), and adverse reactions to medications are more frequent.
+Therapy is effective at preventing stroke, CV morbidity and all-cause mortality (2)[A].
+Target SBP for seniors is higher than in younger patients (~150 mm Hg systolic), and adverse reactions to medications are more frequent, especially in those who are very old.
 The benefit of therapy has been conclusively demonstrated in older patients for SBP ≥160.
-Very elderly patients may be at particularly high risk of adverse events associated with pharmaceutical treatment of HTN.
-Strongest evidence of benefit has been shown with use of thiazide diuretics.
+The strongest evidence of benefit has been shown with use of thiazide diuretics.

 Pediatric Considerations